 Door could be ajar slightly or gasket not making contact with cabinet.
 Check for seal.
 Doors remaining open for long periods of time will cause moisture and frost to accumulate.
 The moisture will disappear after a period of time.
 Humid weather will cause moisture and frost to accumulate faster and this is normal.
 If moisture is between doors, turn off your power saver switch located near the control box on some models.

 One way to make sure your seals are good is to stick a dollar in between the door and freezer and if it can be moved around, the seal may need to be replaced.
-Also try Vaseline to help the seal "connect" a little better.

 Hope that helps